-Go Camera Geek is a team of passionate photographers and videographers with the intent on delivering you premium cameras, equipment, and accessories.
-We have developed our line of high quality, top notch trustworthy camera gear.
-We believe that digital retail doesn’t have to sacrifice the human touch in the name of convenience.
-And we believe that the best stores are driven by people who live-the-life.
+Go Camera Geek is a team of passionate photographers and videographers with the intent on delivering premium cameras, equipment, and accessories.
+We have developed our line of top notch trustworthy camera gear.
+We believe that digital retail doesn’t have to sacrifice the human touch in the name of convenience and we believe that the best stores are driven by people who live-the-life.
 We live and breathe photography.
 We are dying to share everything we know and love with our community.
 Go Camera Geek cares.

 Take this 2 Piece Chest Harness if you need to make your outdoor venture a more exciting and memorable one!

 If you happen to photograph a woman who has a long hair, you should be more vigilant.
 If you neglect the hair and focus on the facial features and other body parts only, the outcome may not be as satisfactory as you expect.

 The best trick you can try when capturing a portrait of a long-haired woman is to leave her hair to one side.
 Such approach will make it easier for you to focus.
 The hair of the subject should be placed at the opposite side of the key light source.
 For instance, if the key light is placed towards her left side, the hair should be on the left side and vise versa.
 Otherwise, parts of her hair can leave unnecessary shadows on her face.

 In certain cases, you will have to make your existing moonlight appear to be much larger.
 This happens often particularly when you are trying to photograph someone in a relatively dark area.
 Whenever there is a little ambient light and you still want the shot to be a perfect one, you have to use a Five in one reflector.

 It is true that the main purpose of a reflector is to reflect the existing light.
 However, you can use such reflector as a normal bounce surface for the flash you use.
 If you don’t have a ceiling or similar surface to bounce the hot shoe flash, you can create such surface with a reflector.